MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 18. Within the **GetById** action code block, add code to find a single **Cake** object from its **Id**.

-19. If no Cake with the right Id is found, return the **NotFound** value.
+19. If no Cake with the right Id is found, return NotFoundResult using the **NotFound** method.

-20. If a Cake with the right Id is found, pass it to a new ObjectResult.
+20. If a Cake with the right Id is found, return a new object result containing the cake object.

 21. Add to **GetById** action **HttpGet**  attribute with the following information :
      - template : **"/api/CakeStore/{id}"**